Milo1885/Tease-AI/README.md

 # Tease-AI
 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+# Changelog - Patch 53

+Added Command @ShowLocalImage() - Since genre image Commands such as @ShowLesbianImage, @ShowFemdomImage etc can now reference Local or URL Files, @ShowLocalImage() has been created to allow you to specify genre images in Local files only.
+You can use a comma to create a list to randomly choose from, or use not to show any Local image but the genres specified.
+For example:

+     @ShowLocalImage(lesbian) - Show a local lesbian image
+	 @ShowLocalImage(hentai, captions) - Show either a local hentai or captions image
+	 @ShowLocalImage(not, captions) - Show any local image that is not a captions image
+	 @ShowLocalImage(gay, maledom, not) - Show any local image that is not a gay or maledom image

+Fixes added from Community Members:

+    Stefaf: Improvement ImageLoading

+    pepsifreak: SplitterDistance setting now resets if too big

+	Stefaf: Bugfix: The Custom Slideshow randomly caused an IllegalCrossThreadCall, when the Slideshow was still running while the Domme is writing a Response.

+	Stefaf: Bugfix: UI-didn't resize on maximizing the window.

+	Stefaf: Bugfix: DommeTagApp wasn't working properly.
+It was randomly showing and setting the wrong Tags for the wrong image.

+	Stefaf: Bugfix/Addon: Only CH-Videos did load .flv Files.
+Now all Video-genres can load .flv-Files.

+	Stefaf: Bugfix: Hold the Edge Taunts returned "TeaseAI did not return a Hold the Edge Taunt" <--- Sorry guys and gals, that was my fault. (stefaf)

+	Stefaf: BugFix: @DommeTag() Didn't return the right picture, if the Task-Line contained a Keyword.

 # Changelog - Patch 52

 Fixed bug that caused Tease AI to delete "-" when it parsed lines, potentially messing up scripts